Great Bear Rainforest and Haida Gwaii

 Here, trees up to 1,000 years old tower as high as skyscrapers.
 Valley bottoms (and there are over 100 large valleys and hundreds of small ones) sustain more biomass than any other terrestrial ecosystem on earth.
 Streams and rivers sustain 20 percent of the world’s wild salmon.
 Forests, marine estuaries, inlets, and islands support tremendous biological diversity including grizzly bears, black bears, white Kermode bears (also known as Spirit Bears), unique wolf populations, 6 million migratory birds, and a multitude of unique botanical species.
 The Great Bear Rainforest is truly an ecological treasure.

 For millennia, these riches of the Great Bear Rainforest have supported equally rich human cultures.
-The North and Central Coast and the archipelago of Haida Gwaii are the unceded traditional territory of more than two dozen coastal First Nations.
+The north and central coast of what is now known as British Columbia and the archipelago of Haida Gwaii are the unceded traditional territories of more than two dozen coastal First Nations.
 Outside of Prince Rupert—the region’s only urban centre—First Nations comprise the majority of the region’s population living in small, isolated communities such as Klemtu, Bella Bella, Hartley Bay, and Rivers Inlet, accessible only by air or water.

 Historically, First Nations carefully managed the abundant natural resources of both land and sea, relying on their knowledge of seasonal cycles to harvest a wide variety of resources without depleting them.
 They had absolute power over their traditional territories, resources and right to govern, to make and enforce laws, to decide citizenship and to manage their lands, resources and institutions.